- 10% OFF YOUR ORDER BY SUBSCRIBING TO OUR NEWSLETTER - FREE DELIVERY IN METROPOLITAN FRANCE

 The benefits of singing bowls

-On the body : muscle relaxation, calming of the nervous system, improvement of sleep.
+• On the body : muscle relaxation, calming of the nervous system, improved sleep.

-On energy : rebalancing of chakras, vibrational cleansing.
+• Regarding energy : chakra rebalancing, vibrational cleansing.

 Bowls are also used in vibrational therapies : sound therapy, Reiki treatments, sound yoga sessions or sound massages.